Samantha Lynch is in the first year of her Mental Health Nursing degree.

 "I've just completed my first placement as a student nurse on a mental health assessment ward for older adults.

-I learnt so much.
+The staff made me feel like one of the team immediately.
 I started by learning how to build positive and trusting relationships with staff and patients, as well as their significant others.

 I met many patients with various mental health illnesses such as dementia, personality disorders, bipolar disease and depression.
 Building relationships with these patients was easier than I thought, as you really get an insight into their conditions and also them as a person.